instill-ai/console/README.md

 We maintain another container `Dockerfile.playwright` specifically for test usage.
 This container has some caveats that maintainers of this repo should notice

 - The playwright version should align with the pulled playwright image version.
 Two should be the same.
-- If you want to debug in the test container, you should grant this container the root user permission. (default is specific user: playwright) with `--build-args TEST_USER='root'` in you `docker build` command
+- If you want to debug in the test container, you should grant this container the root user permission. (default is specific user: playwright) with `--build-arg TEST_USER='root'` in you `docker build` command

 ## Other Caveats